jeffpar/pcjs.v1/disks/dec/rl02k/xxdp/ekbbf0/README.md

 	    SW02 = 1 test selector (with switch 8)
 	    SW01 = 1 test selector (with switch 8)
 	    SW00 = 1 skip operator intervention testing

+At the moment, PDPjs is failing a couple of tests within this diagnostic:

+	.R EKBBF0
+	EKBBF0.BIC

+	CEKBBF0 11/70 CPU #2
+	A
+	SCCE STACK OVERFLOW NOT GOING HIGH OR
+	NOT GETTING TO TMCD E31 OR E31 BAD
+	ERRORPC TEST NUMBER
+	020646  000040

+	CPU UNDER TEST FOUND TO BE A KB11-B/C OR KB11-CM

+	TMCA E67(8) NOT GETTING TO E76(13) OR E76 IS BAD ERRORPC TEST NUMBER
+	026030  000063